icub-tech-iit/documentation/docs/icub_tendons/waist_legs.md

 > Turn the cable around the RC_TLR_001_P_243 piece taking care to cross it around the pulley, the opposite side to the plate (Photo 20).Then pass the cable through the grooves of the pulleys RC_USAL_001_P_119 (Photo 21)

 <center>![waist](./img/waist/Waist_top20_21.PNG)</center>
-> To Finish the wiring, draw the cable along the pulley RC_USAL_001_P_124, and place the crimp in the appropriate tensioner RC_USAL_001_P_131 (Photo 22).Do the same for the other side of the cable and cross the cable before reaching the tensioner (Photo 23).
+> To Finish the wiring, draw the cable along the pulley RC_USAL_001_P_124, and place the crimp in the appropriate tensioner RC_USAL_001_P_131 (Photo 22).
+Do the same for the other side of the cable and cross the cable before reaching the tensioner (Photo 23).

 <center>![waist](./img/waist/Waist_top22_23.PNG)</center>
 ## 3	LEG CABLING